Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 13:30 UTC 23.08.2020
 - Added Absolute Reference Point setting to every blueprint
-- Changed Non-Solar Books' color-coding from yellow to dark orange for better visibility on toolitps
+- Changed Non-Solar Books' color-coding from yellow to dark orange for better visibility on tooltips
 - Fixed "4:2 T Junction Right" from "4:2:1 Lane" and "4:2:1 Lane Solar" books (one exit was 1 piece of rail too long)
 - Added missing lamps to "4:2 T Junction Left" from "4:2:1 Lane" book